mavlink/MAVSDK-docs/en/contributing/build.md

 # Building SDK from Source

 This section explains how to [build](#build_sdk_cpp) and [install](#install-artifacts) the MAVSDK C++ library from source for all our target platforms.
-It also shows how to build the SDK with extensions and build the API Reference documentation.
+It also shows how to generate the API Reference documentation.

 ## Build the C++ Library {#build_sdk_cpp}